Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Related Work

 \subsection{Group Distributionally Robust Optimization}

 Group Distributionally Robust Optimization (Group DRO) \cite{sagawa2019distributionally} is an optimization framework that operates over predefined sample groups, aiming to achieve consistent and reliable performance across them by emphasizing the optimizing of the worst-performing group during training.
-It has been widely applied in various domains \cite{sagawa2019distributionally, zhao2023popularity, oren2019distributionally} and has demonstrated strong effectiveness in mitigating group disparities \cite{hashimoto2018fairness, zhao2023popularity} and reducing models’ reliance on shortcut correlations \cite{han2024mitigating, creager2021environment}.
+It has been widely applied in various domains \cite{sagawa2019distributionally, zhao2023popularity, oren2019distributionally} and has demonstrated strong effectiveness in mitigating group disparities \cite{hashimoto2018fairness, zhao2023popularity} as well as reducing models’ reliance on shortcut correlations \cite{han2024mitigating, creager2021environment}.
 Several studies have applied Group DRO to RS.
-For example, S-DRO \cite{wen2022distributionally} is employed to improve user experience for less-represented user groups that prefer interacting with unpopular items.
-PDRO \cite{zhao2023popularity} boosts the representation learning of both sparse users and items without sacrificing the performance for popular ones.
+For example, S-DRO \cite{wen2022distributionally} uses group DRO to improve the experience of underrepresented user groups that tend to engage with less popular items.
+PDRO \cite{zhao2023popularity} extends this approach with popularity-aware mechanisms to prevent harming the performance of popular items.